colscott/a-wc-form/packages/binder/README.md

 A single control validator is made up of the following parts:
 - CSS Selector (controlSelector) that maps the binder to the controllers to validate
-- A function (validate) to check if the control value is valid or not and returns a ValidationResult
+- A function (validate) to check if the control value is valid or not and returns a ValidationResult.

 Example validator: